dave-hagedorn/cc-comp-test/README.md

 # Hacking/Contributing

+## Dev Continer

 If you use VSCode and are OK to work in a [Dev Container](https://code.visualstudio.com/docs/remote/containers), this is the recommended approach.

-As usual just open this folder in VSCode and when prompted, reopen inside the Dev Container.
+Just open this folder in VSCode and when prompted, reopen inside the Dev Container.

 The recommended extensions such as clangd for code navigation will be installed.
+The clangd extension will ask you if it should download the clangd binary - just say yes.

 As much as possible workspace settings are configured in `.vscode/settings.json` rather than `.devcontainer/devcontainer.json`, this way settings are applied regardless of whether this workspce is open inside a Dev Container or not.

+:information_source: Note that devcontainer.json mounts some files from your $HOME into the container:

+* ~/.gitconfig, so Git still works in the VS Code terminal, and especially that your user.email config is correct
+* ~/.zshrc and/or ~/.bashrc so your shell is familiar
+* ~/.bash_history and/or ~/.zhistory so commands are kept in your history file

+If this makes you uncomfortable you can uncomment these lines in [devcontainer.json](.devcontainer/devcontainer.json)

 # Coming Features - Vote!